Gherman Pântea: Communist sentencing and rehabilitation

 In 1947, Ilie Cătărău vindicated his 1918 deportation on Pântea's orders, and began circulating serious allegations against his rival.
 Published in the Romanian press, these resulted in a national manhunt for Pântea.
 Fearing a political retribution, the latter made himself lost in Sibiu, where he lived with false papers until December 1949.
 He was making short visits to Bucharest with forged identity papers and the alias George Mincu, and kept contacts with Anton Crihan, who was preparing for a defection to Yugoslavia.

 Meanwhile, Soviet occupation gave way to a satellite Romanian communist regime.
 Pântea was tracked down by famed Commissar Eugen Alimănescu and handed down to the Securitate (that is, the communist secret police).
 He was interrogated by Securitate commandant Alexandru Nicolschi, and confronted with allegations made against him by Gheorghe Stere and Alexandru Mîță, whose lives Pântea had helped save.
-Pântea was sent to Jilava prison, and kept without trial for three years; in late 1952, a Military Tribunal sentenced him to a further 10-years hard labor, as a "war criminal" and "enemy of the working class".
-His first year after the verdict was spent under heavy regime, at Aiud prison, but Pântea was later moved into other infamously tough detention facilities: Gherla and Ocnele Mari.
+Pântea was sent to Jilava Prison, and kept without trial for three years; in late 1952, a Military Tribunal sentenced him to a further 10-years hard labor, as a "war criminal" and "enemy of the working class".
+His first year after the verdict was spent under heavy regime, at Aiud Prison, but Pântea was later moved into other infamously tough detention facilities: Gherla Prison and Ocnele Mari Prison.
 In November 1954, he was dispatched to a milder prison, at Craiova, and then sent to Poarta Albă, a labor camp on the Danube–Black Sea Canal.

 In October 1955, Gherman Pântea was included in an amnesty decreed by the Romanian communist authorities, as the early sign of a reluctant liberalization.
 In January of the next year, he was even partially rehabilitated during a trial de novo for some 800 sentenced war criminals.
 After gathering evidence and testimonials from Soviet nationals, he took his case to the Supreme Tribunal, which concluded that his sentencing as a "war criminal" was illegal (while finding little evidence that his were crimes "against the working class").
 However, the Securitate still kept a file on Pântea, keeping him and his family under constant surveillance.
 At a time when repression was organized against the Bessarabian refugees, its staff gathered data according to which Pântea was capable of organizing Bessarabian resistance in Romania-proper.
 With noted help from the Soviet KGB and a female Soviet envoy (codenamed Valeria), the secret police began re-investigating Pântea's various activities in politics.
 The Securitate archives also show that Securitate men approached the former Bessarabian Director with an offer to become their informant, but register Pântea's blunt refusal, even after intimidation.